giriraj191/operating_systems/README.md

 # Operating Systems

 Welcome to my comprehensive collection of resources dedicated to Operating Systems, tailored specifically for interview preparation and college/semester examinations.
 To maximize your learning experience and achieve your goals, we recommend following the instructions outlined in the `How to Prepare` section diligently.
 Wishing you the best of luck and happy coding 😊!

+## NOTICE | June 8, 2024
+**Attention**
+This repository is now inactive and no longer maintained.
+Despite this, the content within remains valuable and of high quality.
+Here's how you can make the most out of it:
+1. Fork the repository.
+1. Refer to the provided directions in the repository on `How to Prepare` and utilize the resources effectively.
+1. Customize the repository by adding your own content, updates, or improvements.
+Tailor it to suit your specific needs or preferences.

 ## Contents